 You can trigger Microsoft Azure DevOps pipelines Cloud and Server from Bitbucket Server or Data Center.

-In order to trigger an Azure DevOps pipeline, you need to set up the link to the pipeline and configure personal access token (PAT).
+To trigger an Azure DevOps pipeline, you need to set up the link to the pipeline and configure the personal access token (PAT).

 Below the URL field, you can see the URL pattern.

 You can copy the URL from the browser when you navigate the Azure DevOps Pipeline definition.

 When you create a PAT, please make sure the token has the minimal scope - Build → Read & execute.

 Additionally, ensure that outgoing traffic is allowed from your Bitbucket Server to the Azure DevOps infrastructure.

 Azure DevOps pipeline parameters

 You need to make sure that the parameters of the pipeline are settable at the queue time.

 If you want to update the build status in Bitbucket from the Azure DevOps pipeline, you may need to use some parameters.